gfaust-qb/skeleton-module-zf1-app/README.md

 ## Notice

-You can do this on the CLI with the Zend_Tool like described in [Using Zend_Tool On The Command Line](https://framework.zend.com/manual/1.12/en/zend.tool.usage.cli.html)
+You can also do this on the CLI with the Zend_Tool like described in [Using Zend_Tool On The Command Line](https://framework.zend.com/manual/1.12/en/zend.tool.usage.cli.html).
+The related command is `zf create module <MODULENAME>`.